Football roundup: North prevails in two overtimes; Falcons and Hornets romp - Salisbury Post

 •••

-PFAFFTOWN — Kam Hill threw for 500 yards on 25 completions as Reagan clobbered Davie 52-14 in a Central Piedmont Conference game.
+PFAFFTOWN — Kam Hill, one of the state’s top QB prospects, threw for 500 yards on 25 completions as Reagan clobbered Davie 52-14 in a Central Piedmont Conference game.

 Tate Carney rushed 22 times for 153 yards for the War Eagles (4-2, 1-2).